RetroDECK/ES-DE/INSTALL.md

 	/usr/lib/libSystem.B.dylib (compatibility version 1.0.0, current version 1226.10.1)
 ```

-If any of the lines that should start with @rpath instead has an absolute path, then you have a problem and need to modify the install_name_tools parameters in es-app/CMakeLists.txt, for example:
+If any of the lines that should start with @rpath instead has an absolute path, then you have a problem and need to modify the install_name_tools parameters in es-app/CMakeLists.txt.

+This is what an incorrect line would look like:

 `/usr/local/opt/sdl2/lib/libSDL2-2.0.0.dylib (compatibility version 13.0.0, current version 13.0.0)`

-This is the section that would need to be modified:
+This is the section in es-app/CMakeLists.txt that would need to be modified:

 ```
 add_custom_command(TARGET EmulationStation POST_BUILD COMMAND ${CMAKE_INSTALL_NAME_TOOL}
-        -change /usr/lib/libcurl.4.dylib @rpath/libcurl.4.dylib
         -change /usr/local/opt/freeimage/lib/libfreeimage.dylib @rpath/libfreeimage.dylib
         -change /usr/local/opt/freetype/lib/libfreetype.6.dylib @rpath/libfreetype.6.dylib
+        -change /usr/local/opt/libpng/lib/libpng16.16.dylib @rpath/libpng16.16.dylib
         -change /usr/local/opt/sdl2/lib/libSDL2-2.0.0.dylib @rpath/libSDL2-2.0.0.dylib
         $<TARGET_FILE:EmulationStation>)
 ```